Parable #2. New Wine in Old Wineskins:

 The Head of all Prophecy was severed from the Body of the Prophets:

 It was a futile proposition to mix the new with the old.

-There can be no compromise between the two administrations of the Law and the Grace of Adonai.
+There can be no compromise between the two administrations of the Law and the Chesed of HaShem.
 The first century (CE) prophet Yochanan ben Zechariah is a good example of the futility of someone trying to mix the old with the new.
 He tried desperately all of his life to reform Judaism.
-His zealous service only got Him killed.
-Yochanan ben Zechariah ben Aaron (יוחנןבן זכריה בן אהרון) was executed by beheading for supporting the Mashiach Yeshua and daring to correct the corrupt spiritual and moral practices of the religious and political establishments of his day.
+His zealous service only got him killed.
+Yochanan ben Zecharyah ben Aharon (יוחנןבן זכריה בן אהרון) was executed by beheading for supporting the Messiah Yeshua and daring to correct the corrupt spiritual and moral practices of the religious and political establishments of his day.

 The ruler Herod Antipas genuinely liked the prophet Yochanan ben Zechariah ben Aaron but he executed him anyway!

-The prophet of the Most High was killed for the same reason nearly all of the prophets of Israel were killed.
-The prophets were killed because they had the gall (חוצפה) to injure the pride of the elite Israeli religious and political national leaders:
+The prophet of the Most High was killed for the same reason nearly all of the prophets of Israel are killed.
+They are killed because they have the gall (חוצפה) to attack and injure the pride of our elite Israeli religious and political leaders.
+Therefore, it is written:

 הנה עפלה לא־ישרה נפשו בו וצדיק באמונתו יחיה׃